Appalachian-class command ship

 The Appalachian-class command ship was a ship class of command ships of the United States Navy during World War II.
 All 4 ships were converted from the Type C2-S-B1 cargo ships.

 Development

 Four type C2 cargo ships were converted into command ships for the United States Navy throughout the middle stages of World War II.
-After the war, all were slightly modernized and decommissioned in 1947 to later scrapped.
+After the war, all were slightly modernized and decommissioned in 1947 to be later scrapped.

 The ship's hull remained nearly the same but with new equipment to carry out her purpose now placed on deck alongside several cranes.
 The ships' armaments had been slightly changed and relocated in order for the ships to carry out their new roles.
 All ships served in the Pacific Theater until the end of the war with no ships lost in combat.